Revelation 4:6-7 – Four Beasts – Part 3

 Rev 2:29 He that hath an ear, let him hear what the Spirit saith unto the churches.

-“The heavenly things themselves” are those for whom Christ died, and these four beasts, which are the subject of our studies here in Rev 4, and in Ezekiel 1 and 10 are the patterns of those for whom Christ died as these four beasts as well as the four and twenty elders tell us this is the case:
+“The heavenly things themselves” are those for whom Christ died, and these four beasts, which are the subject of our studies here in Revelation 4 and in Ezekiel 1 and 10, are the patterns of the “firtfruits” for whom Christ died as these four beasts and the four and twenty elders tell us:

 Rev 5:9 And they sung a new song, saying, Thou art worthy to take the book, and to open the seals thereof: for thou wast slain, and hast redeemed us to God by thy blood out of every kindred, and tongue, and people, and nation;